oneops/oneops.github.io/user/howto/add-elk-stack-to-application.md

 1. Add a new platform for Elasticsearch using the 'Elasticsearch with LB' pack.

-1. If required, edit the configuration under the Elasticsearch component  .
+1. If required, edit the configuration under the Elasticsearch component.

-1. Commit the design changes and deploy the new platform changes.
+1. Commit the design changes and deploy the new platform.

 1. Once Elasticsearch deployed successfully, you can access the user interface at http://ipaddress:9200